litestar-org/litestar/docs/usage/templating.rst

 Passing template context
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Passing context to the template is very simple - its one of the kwargs expected by the :class:`Template <litestar.response.Template>` container, so simply pass a string keyed dictionary of values:
+Passing context to the template is very simple - it is one of the kwargs expected by the :class:`Template <litestar.response.Template>` container, so simply pass a string keyed dictionary of values:

 .. code-block:: python